KlonD90/workshop/README.md

 # Nodejs Workshop

-You need install nodejs before start.
+You need to install nodejs before start.
 Any version greater or equal than 8 is acceptable.

 To install: